 - Primarily a clinical diagnosis

-In most cases conservative treatment and drug therapy for cataract does not exist
+In most cases conservative treatment and drug therapy for cataract do not exist.

 - Indications for surgical treatment